Marañón Whiptail

 Water Quality: Requires clean and slightly cool water parameters for Amazonian standards (do not exceed 26°C / 79°F).
 The oxygenation rate and a generous water turnover are the pillars of its survival.

-Aquarium Reproduction: The male guards the ovarian plaque by resting on it, constantly fanning the large huevos (eggs).
+Aquarium Breeding: The male guards the ovarian plaque by resting on it, constantly fanning the large huevos (eggs).
 As soon as they hatch, the microscopic "whiptail fish" disperse, immediately requiring cultures of microworms or nauplii.

 Risks and Diseases: Barbels and filamentous fins are easily amputated if the fish tries to escape by getting stuck in porous and abrasive rocks (e.g. Lava rock, strictly forbidden).